strange-exe/task-ai/README.md

 # TaskMate - Task Monitoring System

 ## Overview
-TaskMate is a web-based task management application built with Flask (Python) for the backend and vanilla JavaScript/HTML/CSS for the frontend.
+TaskMate is a web-based task management application built with Flask (Python) for the backend and JavaScript/HTML/CSS for the frontend.
 It allows users to create tasks with deadlines, add subtasks, track progress, and interact with an AI-powered chat assistant for task insights.

 ## Features
 - **Task Creation**: Add tasks with names and deadlines